-We intend to use the net proceeds from this offering for research and development, product development, marketing and sales and for general corporate purposes, including working capital, operating expenses, and capital expenditures.
+We intend to use approximately \$ of the net proceeds for research and development, approximately \$ for product development, approximately \$ for marketing and sales and the remainder for general corporate purposes, including working capital, operating expenses, and capital expenditures.
 We may also use a portion of the net proceeds to in-license, acquire or invest in complementary businesses or products, however, we have no current commitments or obligations to do so.